 Ideally, all roads should feature sidewalks on both sides of the street.
 As work is conducted within the road rightsof-way, or as development on adjacent parcels occurs, opportunities to close gaps in the sidewalk network should be actively pursued.
-Sidewalks along major collector and arterial roads should maintain a minimum width of 6', incorporating a buffer zone and vertical elements such as trees between the sidewalk and the road.
-Furthermore, on one side of the corridor, the sidewalk should be expanded to a minimum width of 10' to accommodate shared uses, particularly in areas where on-road bike lanes are absent.
+Sidewalks along major collector and arterial roads should maintain a minimum width of 6 feet, with a buffer zone and vertical elements like trees between the sidewalk and the road whenever possible.
+Additionally, on one side of the corridor, the sidewalk should expand to a minimum 10 feet wide where feasible to accommodate shared uses on busier roads, especially where on-road bike lanes are absent.
 The following map identifies key locations where gaps exist and should be addressed.